 I would find a way

-For many of us, the United States can often feel like it’s a million miles away from Afghanistan, both figuratively and literally.
+For many of us, the United States can often feel like it’s a million miles away from Afghanistan, literally and figuratively.
 Things may not have turned out the way we wanted over there.
 But there aren’t any more guns in the valley.
 Now we are here.
 Maybe we should all view it as a place to start again.
-To realize that we can rapidly heal our own invisible wounds if we so desire.
+To realize that we can rapidly heal our invisible wounds if we desire.
 To keep ourselves.
 To find a way.

 Level up your mental health:

 Subscribe to the RARE SENSE podcast on any major streaming platform and leave a five-star review if you love it.

 Connect with me on all major social media platforms @thischrisirwin.

 Invite me to speak about mind fitness to your organization by filling out the RARE SENSE contact form.

 You can also support my work by purchasing RARE SENSE gear or sharing my content with others.